What Are Airlock Apps?

 How registered enforcer applications relate to the Integrations Gateway, credentials, and user consent.

-An Airlock App (also called an enforcer app) is a record you create in the Airlock Platform under Developer Programme → My Apps.
-It represents your integration — a plugin, automation, IDE extension, or custom tool — that talks to the Integrations Gateway to send approval requests to the mobile approver.
+An Airlock App (also called an enforcer app) is a registered integration in your enterprise deployment.
+Your platform administrator creates the record in the enterprise admin console and issues a Client ID and (for confidential clients) a Client Secret.
+It represents your product — a plugin, automation, IDE extension sample, or custom tool — that talks to the Integrations Gateway at https://<your-gateway-host> to route approval requests to the Mobile Approver.

-When you register an app, you receive an App ID, a Client ID, and (for confidential client types) a Client Secret that is shown only once.
-Those values are how the gateway knows which product is calling and which OAuth rules, origins, and consent state apply.
+Those credentials are how the gateway knows which integration is calling and which OAuth rules, origins, and consent state apply.

 Why a Client ID?

-Every gateway request from a third-party enforcer is attributed to a registered app via X-Client-Id (and, for public clients, origin validation).
+Every gateway request from a Host Enforcer is attributed to a registered app via X-Client-Id (and, for public clients, origin validation).
 The Client ID lets Airlock:

-- Bind traffic to the correct app registration and developer programme profile.
+- Bind traffic to the correct app registration and app registration profile.

 - Enforce the right client type (public vs confidential) and allowed OAuth flows.